Just-Understanding-Data-Ltd/ai-coding-with-cursor/README.md

 - [**9_composer_introduction**](./9_composer_introduction): Introduction to using Composer in your projects.
 - [**10_composer_practice_prompt_templates**](./10_composer_practice_prompt_templates): Practice prompt templates for Composer.
 - [**11_dictation_with_composer**](./11_dictation_with_composer): Using dictation features with Composer.
+- [**useful_prompts_for_cursor**](./useful_prompts_for_cursor): A collection of prompts designed to automate specific tasks within Cursor.
+These prompts are useful for generating comments, explaining code, and improving codebase indexing, providing more context for the LLM to understand and assist with the code.

 ## Contributing